ImperialCollegeLondon/dcw-splittingintowords/README.md

 Note that

-./findwords2 -w ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword
+./findwords2 -w ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword"

 works to generate the sentence we saw earlier.
+Isn't that nice:-)

 Third, I wrote a rather different version called "findallpossible" which